ksasso1028/audio-reverb-removal/README.md

 # Dereverb-audio
 Code to train a custom time-domain autoencoder to dereverb audio.
 The SOX reverb algorithm was used to explore as a baseline before moving to impulse responses.

-Trained using pytorch 1.10.1 on a single RTX 3090 on a Ubuntu Workstation
+Trained using pytorch 1.10.1 on a single RTX 3090 in a Ubuntu Workstation

 # Install dependencies